June 21 – Happy Birthday Eddie Lopat

 Eddie had started his big league career with the White Sox in 1944, putting together four consecutive seasons of double digit victories and almost matching double digit losses in the Windy City.
 In February of 1948, the Yankees traded three players to Chicago including their starting catcher, Aaron Robinson in exchange for the southpaw Lopat, who had been born and grew up on the upper east side of New York City.
 Not only did the trade bring New York a great pitcher, this same deal also cleared the way for Yogi Berra to take over as the team’s starting backstop.

 Unlike his Yankee co-aces, Reynolds and Raschi, who both threw lots of heat, Lopat had a repertoire of pitches all thrown at various speeds with great control.
 That assortment of stuff earned him the nickname, “The Junkman.
 He was especially known for his screwball, which became his signature pitch.
 From 1948 through 1954, the southpaw Lopat won double digits for the Yankees with his best year coming in 1951 when he went 21-9.
 He was also 4-1 in five World Series with New York and compiled a 113-59 regular-season career record in pinstripes.

 When Lopat got off to a slow start in 1954, Yankee GM George Weiss traded him to Baltimore and Lopat hung up his glove after that season.
 He later went onto become a big league coach and manager (Kansas City A’s.)

-Steady Eddie shares his June 21st birthday with another former Yankee left-handed starting pitcher and the first Mormon to ever play in Yankee pinstripes.
+Steady Eddie shares his June 21st birthday with the first Mormon to ever play in Yankee pinstripes.